ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     (To display status for *all* information barrier policy applications, use this cmdlet:<br/>
     `Get-InformationBarrierPoliciesApplicationStatus -All $true`)

-    This will display information about whether policy application completed, failed, or is in progress..
+    This will display information about whether policy application completed, failed, or is in progress.

 2. Depending on the results of the previous step, take one of the following steps: